 Building resilience in the digital world isn’t just about blocking out the noise; it’s about cultivating habits and mindsets that strengthen mental health.
 Enter the 5 C’s of mental health—simple yet powerful principles that keep you grounded online and offline.

-First up is Clarity.
+- Clarity.
 Knowing what affects your mental health helps manage your interactions effectively.
 Take time to recognize triggers on social media.
 This awareness is your first step toward controlling your responses and setting boundaries.

-Consistency plays a significant role too.
+- Consistency plays a significant role too.
 Establish healthy routines for digital and real-life activities.
 Whether it’s a morning jog or a tech-free dinner, regular habits bring a calming rhythm that counters the chaos screens can introduce.

-Community isn’t just about numbers; it’s about quality.
+- Community isn’t just about numbers; it’s about quality.
 Surround yourself with genuine people who support and understand your journey.
 Authentic connections, even in the digital realm, can provide the solace and strength needed when things get tough.

-Compassion, especially self-compassion, is crucial.
+- Compassion, especially self-compassion is crucial.
 Treat yourself kindly and avoid negative self-talk that online interactions might encourage.
-Celebrate achievements, learn from mistakes, and remember that everyone is on their own path.
+Celebrate achievements, learn from mistakes and remember that everyone is on their own path.

 Embracing the Future: A Balanced Approach to Social Media and Mental Wellness

 Technology holds vast potential for contributing to mental health.
 Advancements in mental health-friendly technologies are already underway.
-These include apps designed to track mood, manage stress, and even provide virtual therapy.
+These include apps designed to track mood, manage stress and even provide virtual therapy.
 Integrating these into everyday social media usage can turn digital interactions from draining to empowering.

 A shift towards a positive digital culture is essential.
 Encouraging more constructive, empathetic interactions online helps create a supportive environment.
 Platforms can promote features that empower users to practice kindness and reduce negative engagements.